DghostNinja/DghostNinja.github.io/_posts/2026-01-18-am-i-late-to-the-party.md

 ## Do you love me?
 I will randomly recall the days I barely had data subscription for the next task on my list and just smile.
 Days I'd do everything to avoid going out with my buddies, because I knew that little outing would be a great financial set back for my data plan, which in turn would affect my learning.
 Lost touch with a lot of people, lost myself in between the grind and all that.
 Typically I was actually a **GHOST**.
 The isolation was a coping mechanism and bit of trauma response actually, still trying to break that but can't say.

 Life started making more sense after this.
-Been hanging out more whenever I get the chance, truly present when I'm around people, doing things I've always thought was just a dream and this is just the start of it all, by His grace.
+Been hanging out more whenever I get the chance, truly present when I'm around people, doing things I've always thought were just dreams and this is just the start of it all, by His grace.

 Life is unpredictable also.
 Let those who you care about know you care about them, while they're still around.
 You can't do life alone, let yourself be carried once in a while.